CasperTBangHansen/Fetching-and-cleaning-AIS-data/README.md

 # Fetching and cleaning AIS data
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) <br/>
-This project is a small part of a Bachelor project made by Casper Bang-Hansen and Mathias Jensen.
+This project is a small part of a Bachelor project made by Casper Bang-Hansen and Mathias Jensen.<br/>
 The findings of the report can be found [here](https://drive.google.com/file/d/1B9XpTJCqlNLRMJ-1MbzLPj7wPqQ2w-yt/view?usp=sharing)

 In the following a description on how to use the code will be made: